 What happens in the gut for this to occur?

 The overwhelming large majority of bacteria and fungus exist in the colon, which is also known as the large intestine.
-With SIBO or SIFO there can be a backwash of bacteria from the colon, allowing the bacteria to get into the lower part of the small intestine and set up camp, creating problems.
+With SIBO or SIFO there can be a backwash of bacteria from the colon, allowing the bacteria to get into the lower part of the small intestine and set up camp, creating imbalances.

 Another reason this condition occurs is when there is impaired motility within the digestive tract.
 That means that the fecal matter isn’t moved through the approximately 22 feet of the small intestine rapidly enough.
 Stagnant food actually sits and rots.
 This process is called fermentation and results in the formation of various gases.
 Initially, constipation and/or diarrhea in addition to gas and bloating can occur.